 Shares or bonds?

 The advice, by the founder of Vanguard, is to have XX% shares and YY% bonds, where the latter is your age (e.g., of you’re 30, you will have 70% stocks, 30% bonds).

-I think this makes sense, but with me planning on living far beyond 70 years of age (when people plan on withdrawing money, and thus want less fluctuations), I think I will stick to a higher percentage of stocks.
-The exact percentage, I will have to see about.
+I think this makes sense, but with me planning on living far beyond 70 years of age (when people plan on withdrawing money, and thus want fewer fluctuations), I think I will stick to a higher percentage of stocks.
+The exact percentage, I will have to see.